-- For the purpose of this Statute, "war crimes" means- - (a) Grave breaches of the Geneva Conventions of 12 August 1949, namely, any of the following acts against persons or property protected under the provisions of the relevant Geneva Convention- - (i) Wilful killing; - (ii) Torture or inhuman treatment, including biological experiments; - (iii) Wilfully causing great suffering, or serious injury to body or health; - (iv) Extensive destruction and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly;
+- 2 For the purpose of this Statute, "war crimes" means- - (a) Grave breaches of the Geneva Conventions of 12 August 1949, namely, any of the following acts against persons or property protected under the provisions of the relevant Geneva Convention- - (i) Wilful killing; - (ii) Torture or inhuman treatment, including biological experiments; - (iii) Wilfully causing great suffering, or serious injury to body or health; - (iv) Extensive destruction and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly;

-Changes to legislation: There are outstanding changes not yet made by the legislation.gov.uk editorial team to International Criminal Court (Scotland) Act 2001.
-Any changes that have already been made by the team appear in the content and are referenced with annotations.
+Changes to legislation: International Criminal Court (Scotland) Act 2001 is up to date with all changes known to be in force on or before 22 July 2016.
+There are changes that may be brought into force at a future date.
+Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)